 When this happens, what should you do?

-3. Admit the Truth – the worst thing to do, is to do nothing.
+The worst thing to do, is to do nothing.
 That just signifies guilt.
 So, in your communications whether to customers, your network or to the press, you need to get the truth out, and the truth can mean:

 a.
 The story isn’t true